Han-Cao/collapse-bubble/README.md

 ### 2. Merge overlapping variants

-After variant decomposition and left align, the VCF contains overlapping variants at the same position (mostly SNPs and small INDELs).
+After variant decomposition and left align, the VCF can contain overlapping variants at the same position.
 For example:

 ```
 chr1   100   var1   C   G     1|0